jwashek/exagora.me/_posts/2023-04-12-why-mormonism-is-a-false-religion.md

 > the book shall be delivered unto a man, and he shall deliver the words of the book

-Every single scroll of Isaiah that has been found do not contain these words, so it's painfully obvious that these are additions to the text.
+Every single scroll of Isaiah that has been found in antiquity do not contain these words, so it's painfully obvious that these are additions to the text.

 Another case shows Joseph Smith stripping Jesus of His deity in his translation of John 1:1.
 His version reads:

 > In the beginning was the gospel preached through the Son.
 And the gospel was the word, and the word was with the Son, and the Son was with God, and the Son was of God.

-Now, what does the Bible say?
+And let's compare that with what the Bible says:

 > <u>John 1:1</u> In the beginning was the Word, and the Word was with God, and the Word was God.

 Like the prophets before him, Joseph Smith fails the test of a prophet *miserably* according to Deuteronomy 18.
 And might I add that he added "works" to the very gospel itself.
 [Romans 4:16](https://www.biblegateway.com/passage/?search=romans+4%3A16&version=ESV) says, "*that is why it depends on faith, in order that the promise may rest on grace*."
 But Joseph Smith's addition says, "*ye are justified of faith and works, through grace*."
 Did you catch that?
-By his own addition to the gospel itself, Joseph Smith is guilty of preaching another gospel [Galatians 1:8-9](https://www.biblegateway.com/passage/?search=galatians+1%3A8-9&version=ESV).
+By his own addition to the gospel itself, Joseph Smith is guilty of preaching another gospel [(Galatians 1:8-9)](https://www.biblegateway.com/passage/?search=galatians+1%3A8-9&version=ESV).

 #### The Bible
 **Prophet Isaiah**<br>